imnik-45/imnik-45/README.md

 - 👨🏽‍💻 Current work in NodeJs.
 - 🤝 Open for collaborations in Nodejs, Javascript and UI/UX Design .
 - 🌱 I’m currently learning UI Design and other stuff.
-- ⚡ Looking For CSS for My HTML.
+- ⚡ Looking For CSS to My HTML.

 ## ⚡ Technologies